 She says "you can write about anything and everything that crosses your mind - provoke, clarify, comfort, cajole, prioritize and synchronize the day at hand."

 Be creative with Visual Journaling: Sketch, doodle, draw, create lists - whatever you want to do - express yourself creatively!

-Remember Memories: Reflect on your life, write down those memories in detail so that later you can relive those awesome memories over and over again in detail - especially since our memories tend to fade and we change the memory as the years go by!
+Remember / Memories: Reflect on your life, write down those memories in detail so that later you can relive those awesome memories over and over again - especially since our memories tend to fade and we change the memory as the years go by!

 (Check out this article on memory: Why you may not be able to trust your own memories. )

 Document Events: In case you might want to remember exactly what happened on a certain night, or day, in question - just grab your journal and document it all!

 It’s an invaluable aid when it comes to winning arguments."That’s not what you said on February 3, 1996" I’ll say to someone.— David Sedaris

 Spiritual Journals or Devotional Journals: This can be a form of prayer, insights, etc.

 - You can use this type of journal in a meditative prayer state or if you're summoned to write something - from guides, angels, etc. (which is also called automatic writing )

 Meditation: Use before, during, or after meditation.